jonnonz1/nz-statute-book/acts/public/1985/goods-and-services-tax-act-1985.md

 (1) An underlying supplier of listed services operating on an electronic marketplace must notify the operator of the electronic marketplace of—
   (a) their name and tax file number:
   (b) their GST registration status.
-(1B) If a listing intermediary is treated as if they were the operator of the electronic marketplace under section 60CB(5) or (7), the underlying supplier must also treat the listing intermediary as if they were the operator for the purposes of subsections (1), (2), and (4).
+(1B) If a listing intermediary is treated as if they were the operator of the electronic marketplace under section 60CB(5) or (7), the underlying supplier must treat the listing intermediary as if they were the operator for the purposes of subsections (1) and (2) to (4).
 (2) For the purposes of subsection (1)﻿(b), if the GST registration status of an underlying supplier changes, the underlying supplier must notify the operator of the electronic marketplace as soon as practicable.
 (3) For the purposes of section 60C(2BF), an underlying supplier who chooses to be liable for the payment of tax on a supply of listed services must notify the operator of the electronic marketplace of the election.
 (4) Once notified under subsection (1), (2), or (3), the operator may rely on the information provided by the underlying supplier, and a deficiency in an amount of tax allocated to a taxable period that arises as a consequence of relying on the information provided is treated as a reduction in the total output tax allocated to the taxable period.